 After over a decade of taking companies global, we’ve worked with development teams across all company and localization team structures and pinpointed exactly what the most successful global development teams do (and don’t do).

-In this next post of our #TXforDevelopers series, we break down the key sins of software localization.
-Share these with your fellow developers so you know which pitfalls to avoid to help you smoothly travel the path of software localization.
+In this post, we break down the key sins of software localization.
+Share these with your fellow developers, so you know which pitfalls to avoid to help you smoothly travel the path of software localization.

 1. Thinking of localization and product development as two separate entities.